balpars/balpars.com/src/content/blog/reverse-engineering-a-lokibot-sample.md

 ---
 # Reverse Engineering a Lokibot Sample

 I downladed this sample from MalwareBazaar.
+Lokibot is already a well known malware family, so no introduction is needed.
+This post aims to showcase how one can unpack it's .NET variant by hand.

 Original filename: **Invoice-pfi705-704-705.exe**
 ```yaml